 If you buy the connecting journey in the UK separately, make sure the ticket from your home station is to 'London St Pancras International (CIV)', 'London International' or 'London Eurostar' (not 'London St Pancras International').
-The ‘CIV’ ticket has no time restrictions so avoids peak period travel costs in London, and guarantees you a seat on the next available Eurostar train if your UK train is delayed.
+The ‘CIV’ ticket guarantees you a seat on the next available Eurostar train if your UK train is delayed.
 Without a CIV ticket, unless your Eurostar ticket is flexible, you would have to buy a new Eurostar ticket.
 The CIV ticket allows travel to London St Pancras, including the tube if necessary.
+On some routes the CIV ticket is cheaper than a normal anytime ticket but has no time restrictions; on other routes both anytime (without time restrictions) and 'high saver' (cheaper but with time restrictions) tickets are available.
 The 'London St Pancras International (CIV)' and 'London International' versions can be bought with a railcard; the 'London Eurostar' version cannot, but is cheaper than the others.
-For more details and to buy tickets see The Man at Seat 61 – CIV tickets can also be bought from Raileasy or Loco2 or Eurostar, and can be bought at your station booking office (either on the day or before) if you show your Eurostar ticket or confirmation.
-They can not be bought from the normal rail ticket websites or by phone.
+For more details see CIV tickets or The Man in Seat 61, where you can also buy tickets.
+CIV tickets can also be bought from Trainsplit, and can be bought at your station booking office (either on the day or before) if you show your Eurostar ticket or confirmation.
+They can not be bought from the normal rail ticket websites, ticket vending machines or by phone.

 However some operators offer separate discounted fares to St Pancras labelled 'International Excursion Ticket' (ITX) - we advise against buying these because they do not offer protection against delay, and may be more expensive than CIV tickets.

-RailAir coach services connect with First Great Western and South West Trains services at Reading and Woking respectively – for the Reading service, it is cheaper to book rail and coach tickets separately in advance, and railcard discounts are available; for Woking, coach tickets must be booked separately and there are no railcard discounts.
+RailAir coach services connect with Great Western Railway and South Western Railway services at Reading and Woking respectively – for the Reading service, it is cheaper to book rail and coach tickets separately in advance, and railcard discounts are available; for Woking, coach tickets must be booked separately and there are no railcard discounts.

-First Great Western operates an hourly service from Reading which is convenient for connections from the West of England, South Wales and the Midlands.
-FGW also offers a Gatwick Flyaway ticket from FGW served stations on routes not via London at a fixed price for a group of 2, 3 or 4 adults and up to 4 children.
+Great Western Railway operates an hourly service from Reading which is convenient for connections from the West of England, South Wales and the Midlands.
+GWR also offers a Gatwick Flyaway ticket from GWR served stations on routes not via London at a fixed price for a group of 2, 3 or 4 adults and up to 4 children.

-If you can provide information about other ferries useful to rail passengers, please email ferries.
+If you can provide information about other ferries useful to rail passengers, please email editor at railwatch.org.uk.

-- Arriva Trains Wales offers Sailrail combined rail and ferry tickets to Ireland via Holyhead and Fishguard routes, available online, from any station booking office or by telephone 08709 000 773.
+- Stena Line, Irish Ferries and Transport for Wales offer Sailrail combined rail and ferry tickets to Ireland via Holyhead, Fishguard and Pembroke Dock routes, available online, or from any TfW station booking office or by telephone 0333 321 1202.

 - Virgin Trains offers Rail & Sail combined rail and ferry tickets to Ireland via the Holyhead route, available online, from Virgin station booking offices or by telephone 08719 774 222.

 - a special bus takes foot passengers from the ferry terminal to the city centre.
-It costs 3 or 4 euros and you need to pay the exact fare.
-No change is given (the change machine in the terminal was out of action in September 2013).
+You need to pay the exact fare, which is low.

-Fishguard-RosslareStena Line operates the route.
-ATW operates the Cardiff-Fishguard Harbour rail service.
+ATW operates the Cardiff-Rembroke Dock rail service.
 Irish Rail operates the Rosslare to Dublin rail service.